-She has spoken on art law issues at conferences in the UK and abroad including the St Petersburg Legal Forum, George Washington University Law School, the American Law Institute, Courtauld Institute of Art, Lyon University Institute of Art and Culture, Reina Sofia Museum, Art Basel and ARCO Madrid.
+She has spoken at international conferences including in the Prado Museum, Reina Sofia Museum, Art Basel, ARCO Madrid, Courtauld Institute of Art, St Petersburg Legal Forum, George Washington University Law School, the American Law Institute and Lyon University Institute of Art and Culture.

-Rosina was Director of ARCOMadrid, the international contemporary art fair, for 20 years (1986-2006).
-She is also Founding Director of the 1st Biennial of Art, Architecture and Landscape of the Canary Islands (2005-2006), President of the Institute of Contemporary Art (2005-2008) and Founding Director of LABoral, Centre for Art and Industrial Creation of Asturias, dedicated to the study, research, production and presentation of the work of artists working in the field of art, science and technology (2006-2011).
+Rosina was Director of ARCO, the international contemporary art fair, for 20 years (1986-2006).
+Previosly, Rosina was Director of the 1st Biennial of Art, Architecture and Landscape of the Canary Islands, President of the Institute of Contemporary Art (2005-2008) and Founding Director of LABoral, Centre for Art and Industrial Creation of Asturias, dedicated to the study, research, production and presentation of the work of artists working in the field of art, science and technology (2006-2011).

 Lucia is Managing Partner at art advisory firm, YGBART, which she co-founded in 2012.
 She is also Vice-Chair and Director of External Relations of the Association for Entrepreneurship Support in Cultural and Creative Industries and co-founder and Director of External Relations at Factoria Cultural, the creative industries incubator.

 Lucia was Chief Exhibitions Officer at the Museo Arte Reina Sofia from 1995 to 2011.
 She has carried out many exhibition projects both with national and international museums, and has worked with internationally renowned artists and curators.
 She has also been an exhibition curator and has penned essays on arts for exhibition catalogues, and has collaborated as an art critic in the art and culture section of El Correo Español newspaper with articles and interviews.